A Review of Neural Networks in Precipitation Prediction: Literature Survey

-\section{Basics of precipitation prediction}
+\subsection{Basics of Precipitation Prediction}

-Precipitation prediction refers to estimating the occurrence, type, intensity, and spatial distribution of drizzle, rainfall, snowfall or other products of atmospheric water vapor over a given forecast horizon.
+Precipitation prediction refers to estimating the occurrence, type, intensity and spatial distribution of drizzle, rainfall, snowfall or other products of atmospheric water vapor over a given forecast horizon.
 Founded in the disciplines of meteorology, atmospheric physics and hydrology, it combines physical modeling of atmospheric dynamics with observational data analysis to anticipate the evolution of weather systems.
-The prediction process is inherently multiscale, involving interactions across microphysical processes (e.g., condensation, coalescence), mesoscale dynamics (e.g., convection, orographic lifting) and large-scale climatic drivers such as the El~Ni\~{n}o--Southern Oscillation (ENSO)\cite{glantz2001currents}, \cite{Trenberth2004}.
+This process is inherently multiscale, involving interactions across microphysical processes, mesoscale dynamics and large-scale climate drivers such as the El~Ni\~{n}o--Southern Oscillation (ENSO)\cite{glantz2001currents}, \cite{Trenberth2004}.

-Historically, early attempts at precipitation forecasting were empirical, relying on heuristic rules derived from observed atmospheric patterns\cite{Harper2024}.
-With the formalization of the governing equations of fluid motion and thermodynamics, modern meteorology embraced numerical weather prediction (NWP), where the Navier-Stokes equations and related conservation laws are discretized and solved using high-performance computing systems\cite{Shukla_Kinter_2006}.
-These models simulate the time evolution of temperature, humidity, wind and pressure fields to derive precipitation estimates, often supplemented by statistical post-processing to improve accuracy\cite{Murphy1988}.

-Precipitation prediction is challenged by the chaotic nature of the atmosphere, the nonlinear relationships between variables, as well as the limited resolution of observations and models\cite{Kalnay_2002}.
-Errors can arise from uncertainties in initial conditions, boundary constraints and model physics, particularly in convective-scale forecasting\cite{Zhang2003}.
-As a result, forecasting precision tends to decline with an increase in lead time and a decrease in spatial scale.
-To solve these challenges, recent advances have emphasized the use of data assimilation\cite{Houtekamer2016}, ensemble modeling\cite{Palmer_2000}, and machine learning techniques\cite{Pinheiro2025} that enhance model calibration and uncertainty quantification.
-These developments have gradually reshaped precipitation forecasting from a purely physics-based enterprise into a hybridized discipline that balances theory, data, and computation.